Milanhu/dataset-creation-for-Yolo_obb/README.md

 This script creates new OBB annotation files using the following logic:

- 1. For each provided axis-aligned bounding box, perform segmentation using SAM (Segment Anything Model for Ultralytics).
+ 1. For each provided axis-aligned bounding box, perform segmentation using SAM (Segment Anything Model from Ultralytics).

  2. For each mask, compute the minimum-area bounding box.